 Diego Marin is a Gestalt therapist and is specialized in experiential learning and non formal education since 1997.
 For more than 15 years working with groups of various kinds, youth and social workers, teachers, health workers, trainers, public staff, groups of adolescents, prisoners, etc. Member of the trainers of the Directorate of Youth and Sport of the Council of Europe, Spanish National Agency for Youth and the SALTO trainers Pool.
 Formed in social theatre in Spain, with the help of Yoshi Oida (actor and companion of Peter Brook ("The essence of the actor"), David Martinez (Theatre of the Oppressed), Anton Valen (The Way of the Clown) and Allan Owens (Pretext Drama).

 Suzana Krstić is an experienced manager and working in international youth field for more than a decade.
 She has coordinated within projects funded by European Youth Foundation and was a support person in more than 30 international projects.
 She has Masters in psychology and considerable training in conflict resolution education.
 She is also a highly qualified facilitator, trainer and in last 15 years she was trainer in additional 20 international training courses/Seminars and more than 150 local training courses.
 She is an author of a training course that Icelandic NA presented as a best Youth in action project/training course in 2011 in Iceland.

-The time of the training course will be known later this year, but we expect it to be in Spring 2021.
-Training course will happen in Cortemilia in Italy.
+Training course will happen in Cortemilia in Italy from 21.7. till 29.7.2021.
 Participation fee is 150 EUR per person.
-Ambitia Institute offers two places to the youth workers who come or live in Slovenia.
+Ambitia Institute offers two places to participants who live in Slovenia.
 Project has been funded by the Erasmus + programme.

 For more info, please contact us to email@example.com.